 2. Challenge your kids to a friendly game or two of bowling, bumpers optional.
 There are plenty of spots to choose from in Nassau and Suffolk counties plus a few on the East End.

-3. Head to the Long Island Explorium in Port Jefferson (formerly the Maritime Explorium), where there’s always plenty of hands-on activities and exhibits that are both fun and educational.
+3. Head to the Long Island Explorium in Port Jefferson, where there’s always plenty of hands-on activities and exhibits that are both fun and educational.

 Enjoy downtown Port Jefferson.
 Don't forget to stop for a crepe at Sweet 'n' Savory in Port Jefferson.

 4. Speaking of Port Jefferson, other indoor activities to check out there include Theatre Three and the village center.
-For a sweet treat, stop for a yummy dessert crepe at Sweet ‘n' Savory Creperie and Rice Pudding Bar.
+For a sweet treat, stop for a yummy dessert crepe or some rice pudding at Sweet ‘n' Savory.

 5. Instead of bouncing off the walls of your living room, let your kids work off some of their energy at one of Long Island’s indoor bounce houses or trampoline parks.

 Design traditional or fluffy slime.
+Just remember to clean up.
 Photo by Ally Noel

 7. Whip up a batch of slime for some silly fun in the kitchen.